 Integrating attendance into a modern, connected school information system (SIS) allows instructors to take attendance in just seconds.
 A web-based SIS also offers a number of other benefits, including greater storage space; simplified communication between staff, parents and students; and responsive, motivated technical support and customer service.

 Digital attendance records are also linked seamlessly to each student’s larger academic profile, including academic performance records, health information, disciplinary history and more.

-Further, a web-based SIS makes attendance reports are available to the school office immediately, which simplifies record keeping.
+Further, a web-based SIS makes attendance reports available to the school office immediately, which simplifies record keeping.
 Principals and office staff can see students marked tardy, absent, etc., in real time, and even make updates or corrections as necessary.
 If the need arises, reports can also printed at any time.

 Finally, increased connectivity means that parents can register for instant email notifications of absences, tardies, medical absences and more.
 Parents can receive these updates even without staff intervention – a benefit that isn’t available through paper-based attendance.

 With the right tools, schools can make attendance-taking a more efficient and responsive process.
 Administrators, teachers, parents and students alike can all benefit from this streamlined system – except, of course, anyone playing hooky.